 The battle for foreign contracts is tough.
 Often, you will be competing with suppliers from nations with lower cost levels than Norway, and access to capital is frequently a challenge.
 Arranging favourable financing for customers is one way of ensuring that they can afford to award your business a contract.

 Export Credit Norway makes loans to companies that purchase goods and services from Norwegian exporters.
-Are you wondering how export financing could benefit your business?
-This film (in Norwegian) explains export financing in two minutes.

 5. Consider insurance to reduce credit risk